kaliatech/website-kaliatech/content/blogposts/2022/20220311-webxr-tests.md

 Doing minimal research on Dreamcam's implementation, by watching the network console, I saw they are using some form of fMP4.
 I didn't research enough to know what sort-of latency their streams have, but I suspect it's significant.

+There is also WebRTC which is usually used for low-latency peer-to-peer.
+I have seen some experiments around using WebRTC for livestreaming immersive video, but I believe has inherent limitations in most browsers that would make it not usable for higher quality streams.

-Live streaming has two components: upload and download.
+Livestreaming has two components: upload and download.
 Most discussion around HLS/DASH/CMAF is about the download.
-The upload is important for getting video from the camera though, and there the most common option is still RTSP.
+The upload is important for getting video from the camera though, and there the most common option on the consumer level cameras is still RTSP.
 With that in mind, doing live immersive video streaming using a custom setup is more difficult.
 I was [able to make it work in my local environment](https://www.reddit.com/r/Insta360/comments/sgoiwc/comment/hvqn50h/?utm_source=share&utm_medium=web2x&context=3) using an Insta360 ONE X2, resulting in ~2-3 second latency.
 However, it was not easy, and I do not recommend an Insta360 ONE X2 to anyone with security concerns.
 (See [aside](#aside-insta360-one-x2-vulnerabilities) below.)

-It's peculiar to be watching yourself live while in a VR headset, even with a consumer level monoscopic camera.
+It's peculiar to be watching yourself live while in a VR headset.

 ## Composition Layers